RationAI/xopat/README.md

     - `losslessImageLayer` - optional, whether the first layer (tissue) should use lossless data transfer, default `false`
     - `losslessDataLayer` - optional, whether the second layer (data) should use lossless data transfer, default `true`
 - `data` - defines the data (path to the pyramidal tif such that that server can understand it) for the first layer (tissue scan), can be omitted (see below)
+- `shaderSources` - voluntary, array of objects, more details in `./webgl/shaders/`, each object must have these properties:
+    - `url` - url where to fetch the shader implementation
+    - `headers` - arbitrary headers
+    - `typedef` - the type which can be referenced later in `shaders`, make sure it has unique value
+        - NOTE: this value must equal to the shader id registered in the `ShaderMediator`, see `./webgl/shaders/`
 - `shaders` - a key-value object of data instances (keys) tied to a certain visualisation style (objects), the data layer composition is defined here, the key defines the data (e.g. path to the pyramidal tif such that that server can understand it)
     - `name` - name of the layer: displayed to the user
-    - one of the following two:
-        - `type` - type of shader to use, supported now are `color`, `edge`, `dual-color`, `identity` or `none` (used when the data should be used in different shader); can be missing if `source` is defined
+    - `type` - type of shader to use, supported now are `color`, `edge`, `dual-color`, `identity` or `none` (used when the data should be used in different shader); can be also one of custom-defined ones
-        - `srouce` - full URL to a shader part source, expects the output of a shader part (JSON-encoded), for more information see ˙./dynamic-shaders/README.md˙, optional and ignored if `type` defined
     - `visible` -  `1` or `0`, whether by default the data layer is visible
     - `params` - special parameters for defined shader type (see corresponding shader), default values are used if not set or invalid